hemantksingh/messup-learn/Security/Cloud Security.md

 ![asc_as.png](../Images/asc_as.png "ASC v AS")

+## Cloud Security Alliance (CSA)

+The Cloud Security Alliance (CSA) is a nonprofit organization that promotes research into best practices for securing cloud computing and the use of cloud technologies to secure other forms of computing.
+[CSA](https://searchcloudsecurity.techtarget.com/definition/Cloud-Security-Alliance-CSA) leverages the expertise of industry practitioners, associations and governments, as well as its corporate and individual members, to offer research, education, certification, events and products specific to cloud security.
+The industry group also provides security education and guidance to companies in different stages of cloud adoption and helps cloud service providers address security in their software delivery models.

+Cloud Service Providers can register for the [Security Trust Assurance and Risk (STAR)](https://cloudsecurityalliance.org/star) program that documents the security and privacy controls provided by popular cloud computing offerings.
+This publicly accessible registry allows cloud customers to assess their security providers in order to make the best procurement decisions.

+The [Consensus Assessments Initiative Questionnaire (CAIQ)](https://searchcloudsecurity.techtarget.com/definition/CAIQ-Consensus-Assessments-Initiative-Questionnaire) is a survey provided by the Cloud Security Alliance (CSA) for cloud consumers and auditors to assess the security capabilities of a cloud service provider.
+The CAIQ was developed to create commonly accepted industry standards to document the security controls in infrastructure-as-a-service, platform-as-a-service and software-as-a service applications.
+This document can be uploaded to the [STAR regsitry](https://cloudsecurityalliance.org/star/registry) for making your security controls publicly accessible.

 ## CIS Hardened Images

 CIS (Centre for Internet Security) hardened VM images are configured to meet [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/), consensus-based configuration guidelines developed (and relied upon) by cyber security experts around the world.
 Some of the common threats that can be mitigated by using a CIS Hardened Image include: